MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 12. Select the **Apply classification label** check box and select the **Highly Confidential** label.
 13. Click **Create**.

+With the policy in place, when a user types "Project Saturn" into a document, Cloud App Security will automatically apply the *Highly Confidential* label when it scans the file.

 ## Create a policy to remove guest access to highly confidential files

+In this example, files with the *Highly Confidential* label should not be shared with guests.
+We can create a file policy in Cloud App Security that automatically removes guest access from files with that label.

+Note that this does not prevent users from sharing or re-sharing these files.
+You are still reliant on your users to follow your governance policies for files that are stored in sites that allow guest sharing.
+However, this can be a useful mechanism for removing guest access from files that had confidential information added to them after they were shared with guests.

 To create a label-based file policy
 1. Open [Microsoft Cloud App Security](https://portal.cloudappsecurity.com).